DinoChiesa/Apigee-CustomPolicy-AesCrypto/bundle/README.md

  -d 'rZjFqahLBx/RdlqkNv8QpryerhWBnUaVOfi1MzTd6MSZFGLBGLF0+TGvppIcYTSL'
 ```

-Again, the above generates the appropriate key and IV from the passphrase, then uses those and the default salt to decrypt.
+Again, the above generates the appropriate key and IV from the passphrase and salt, then uses those to decrypt.

-## Encrypt and Decrypt with an Explicitly-provided Key, IV and/or Salt
+## Encrypt and Decrypt with an Explicitly-provided Key and IV

-To encrypt data using a key and IV, invoke the proxy like so:
+To encrypt data using a key and IV that you provide, invoke the proxy like so:

 ```
 curl -i -X POST https://$ORG-$ENV.apigee.net/aes-crypto/encrypt2 \